NVIDIA/cloud-native-docs/gpu-operator/archive/22.9.1/install-gpu-operator.rst

 Multi-Instance GPU (MIG)
 """"""""""""""""""""""""""

-Refer to the document :ref:`install-gpu-operator-mig` for more information on how use the Operator with Multi-Instance GPU (MIG) on NVIDIA Ampere products.
+Refer to the document :ref:`install-gpu-operator-22.9.1-mig` for more information on how use the Operator with Multi-Instance GPU (MIG) on NVIDIA Ampere products.
 For guidance on configuring MIG support for the **NVIDIA GPU Operator** in an OpenShift Container Platform cluster, see the `user guide <https://docs.nvidia.com/datacenter/cloud-native/openshift/mig-ocp.html>`_.

 ----